Dhruuva/time-slider/README.md

 # times-slider
 My times-slider Vue component which provides most comfortable way for user in time operation like selecting,filtering searching ,limiting, ..etc.
 Compatible with Vue 2.x and at last with Vue 3.
 Vue 2 is legacy now (according to Vue documentation).
 And all new versions begging with 1.0.17 will not be supported Vue 2 projects.
-For using it in Vue 2 feel free and follow vue2 branch of this repo.
+For using it with Vue 2 feel free and follow vue2 branch of this repo.
 All below instructions is for Vue 3 projects only.

 ## Fast look